-- · Significant sales of our preferred stock, or the expectation of significant sales; - · Lack of credit agency ratings; - · Movements in interest rates and spreads that negatively affect return; and - · Call and redemption features.
+- Significant sales of our preferred stock, or the expectation of significant sales; - Lack of or a downgrade of credit agency ratings; - · Movements in interest rates and spreads that negatively affect return; and - Call and redemption features.

 In addition, when the market price of a company's common stock drops significantly, stockholders often institute securities class action lawsuits against the company.
 A securities class action lawsuit against the Company could cause it to incur substantial costs and could divert the time and attention of its management and other resources, which could materially adversely affect our business, financial condition and/or results of operations.